 Since maintaining my domain indefinitely is impractical, and it's not even clear how its transfer can be arranged if I'm no longer able to manage the account, I suppose websites will have to be moved to another place.
 Preferrably somewhere that is low maintenance and low or no cost, such as github pages or similar, though I'd be just as fine with having it hosted on someone's personal server if they want to do it.

-If setting up “301 Moved permanently” redirect to the new location if feasible, that would be nice.
+If setting up “301 Moved permanently” redirects to the new location is feasible, that would be nice.

 Add some note to the main page to make the new status of the website clear and explain what happened.